ArturoSbr/aws-ccp-cheat-sheet/main.md

 ## Other Compute Services

 ### Elastic Container Service (ECS)
-Used to launch Docker containers on EC2 instances.
+Used to run, stop and manage Docker containers on EC2 instances.
 We must launch the EC2 instances in advance, and ECS will choose which instance to host the container on.

 ### Fargate
 Fargate is a serverless service to launch Docker containers.
 In contrast to ECS, we do not need to worry about provisioning the infrastructure.

 ### Elastic Container Registry (ECR)
-ECR is where we store our Docker images so that we can launch them on Fargate.
+ECR is where we store our Docker images so that we can launch them on ECS or Fargate.

 ### Lambda
 Lambda is a fully serverless solution to run functions on-demand.
 In contrast to EC2, we do not need to have an instance running continuously to execute a function every time we need it.
 Instead, Lambda functions are hosted by AWS (we do not need to worry about the infrastructure) and they are not running continuously; they are event-driven (i.e., they only activate when an AWS trigger is detonated.).
 Scaling is fully automated (no need to define a load balancer or auto scaling group).
 We are billed for each call we make and the time it takes to run the function.